 Increased costs under Qatari construction contracts

-If you would like further information on the points raised in this article, or any other points of Qatar law, please contact Emma Higham or Samantha Ellaby.
-Our Qatar hub helps businesses and individuals ensure they are prepared to navigate the legal landscape ahead of the 2022 World Cup.
+If you would like further information on the points raised in this article, or any other points of Qatar law, please do not hesitate to contact Laura Warren or Jonathan Parker.

 Note: All Qatari Laws (save for those issued by the Qatar Financial Centre (QFC) to regulate its own internal business) are issued in Arabic and there are no official translations, therefore for the purpose of drafting this article we have used our own translation and interpreted the same in the context of Qatari laws and regulations.